 last year and will eventually blog about structural materials testing and the other types of testing that falls under the umbrella of ADOT’s Materials Group.

 But, for today’s purposes, we’re just going to focus on the soil and aggregate lab and some of the work its technicians do prior to road design.
 It all starts here

-Dirt and rocks (a.k.a. soil and aggregate) are delivered to the lab’s logging area.
+Soil and aggregate (a.k.a. dirt and rocks) are delivered to the lab’s logging area.
 The samples are checked in and given a lab number.
 Samples also are tagged with a list of the tests that need to be performed.

-After being logged in, a majority of the samples will head to the Course Room
+After being logged in, a majority of the samples will head to the Coarse Room

 This is where technicians perform the sieve analysis – a test that will assess a sample’s size gradation.